imaryamsamani-lang/Image-Data-Generator/README.md

 # Synthetic Persian OCR Data Generator

 A high-fidelity synthetic image-text dataset generator specifically designed for Persian OCR and vision-language model training.
-This tool produces realistic document-like images with diverse Persian text content, supporting robust model development for Persian language understanding and optical character recognition tasks.
+This tool produces realistic document-like images with diverse Persian text content, enabling robust model development for Persian language understanding and optical character recognition tasks, especially when real annotated data is scarce or unavailable.
+It is particularly useful for data augmentation, allowing the creation of large, varied training datasets to improve model generalization.

 ## Overview

 Developing effective Persian OCR systems requires diverse, high-quality training data that captures the linguistic and visual complexity of real-world documents.
-This generator addresses the scarcity of annotated Persian text data by synthesizing document images with controlled variations in typography, layout, and appearance, enabling scalable training of vision-language models for Persian text understanding.
+This generator addresses the scarcity of annotated Persian text data by synthesizing document images with controlled variations in typography, layout, and appearance.
+By producing fully annotated, realistic images, it enables scalable training of vision-language models for Persian text understanding.

-The system is particularly valuable for low-resource Persian language processing, providing a flexible framework for generating training data that mimics real document characteristics while maintaining full annotation control.
+The system is particularly valuable for low-resource Persian language processing, providing a flexible framework to generate training data that mimics real document characteristics while maintaining full control over annotations.
+This makes it ideal for both augmenting existing datasets and training models from scratch when real data is limited or unavailable.

 ## Key Features